Links, Nestings and Relations

 #![allow(unused)] fn main() { use surreal_orm::{Serialize, Deserialize,SurrealSimpleId, Node, Object}; #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "alien")] pub struct Alien { pub id: SurrealSimpleId<Self>, #[orm(nest_array = "Rocket")] pub big_rockets: Vec<Rocket>, } #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "rocket")] pub struct Rocket { } }

-: It is an attribute used to define a read-only relationship between two Nodes.
-In theAlien
+relate: It is an attribute used to define a read-only relationship between two Nodes.
+In theAlienstruct, we have theplanets_to_visitfield:

 #![allow(unused)] fn main() { use surreal_orm::{Serialize, Deserialize, SurrealSimpleId, Node, Edge, Relate}; #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "alien")] pub struct Alien { pub id: SurrealSimpleId<Self>, #[orm(relate(model = "AlienVisitsPlanet", connection = "->visits->planet"))] #[serde(skip_serializing, default)] pub planets_to_visit: Relate<Planet>, } #[derive(Node, Serialize, Deserialize, Debug, Clone, Default)] #[serde(rename_all = "camelCase")] #[orm(table = "planet")] pub struct Planet { pub id: SurrealSimpleId<Self>, pub population: u64, } // Visits #[derive(Edge, Serialize, Deserialize, Debug, Clone, Default)] #[serde(rename_all = "camelCase")] #[orm(table = "visits")] pub struct Visits<In: Node, Out: Node> { pub id: SurrealSimpleId<Self>, #[serde(rename = "in")] pub in_: LinkOne<In>, pub out: LinkOne<Out>, pub time_visited: Duration, } // Connects Alien to Planet via Visits pub type AlienVisitsPlanet = Visits<Alien, Planet>; }